flooose/lunaryorn.github.io/index.md

 ---
-title: lunaryorn
-subtitle: Emacs.
+title: Emacs.
 What else?
+subtitle: A bit of functional programming probably…
 layout: index
 ---